team-nameless/nameless-discord-bot/README.md

 main.py
 config.py <- It should be here
 """
-from typing import List, Any, Dict import nextcord
+from typing import List, Any, Dict, Optional import nextcord